Powerlearnproject/se-assignment-2-introduction-to-software-engineering-913820/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
+Define Software Engineering:
+Answer:
-Define Software Engineering: is the sytematic applications of engineering principle to mantain and develop software systems.
+is the sytematic applications of engineering principle to mantain and develop software systems.

 What is software engineering, and how does it differ from traditional programming?
 Answer:

 Scope and Scale:
 Traditional Programming: Focused on small-scale projects or individual programs.
 Software Engineering: Deals with large-scale systems, requiring extensive planning and management.